carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Representation/Observation Technique

-* BREAK DOWN things to different INDEPENDENT components from vocabulary to find dependence.
+* BREAK DOWN things to different INDEPENDENT components from vocabulary.
+Make it readable to do two key steps in thinking algorithm:
+  * dependence: main vs components
+  * remove dependence: component vs component
   It is like to observe a vector in terms of basis vectors, and it helps user to focus on manageablea (dependence to vocabulary is established) things.
 * Vocabulary makes user observe/recognize and figure out combination;
 * Remove redundence from observors;
 * Vocabulary for Meta-Thinking and Non-Meta Thinking;